DadoIII/vb-swing-tracker/README.md

-Machine learning model to help analyse the mechanics of a volleyball swing from a video based on the elbow and wrist movement.
+Machine learning model that tracks the position of the elbow and wrist from a video to help analyse the mechanics of a volleyball swing.